Version dated 25.05.2023

 • Closed or Always On campaigns on Crowdfunder

-• Projects already supported by Sport England under Places and Spaces
+• Projects already supported by Sport England under Active Together

-If your application is approved, and you have not received funding from Active Together three times or more previously, you’ll be offered match funding of up to 50% towards your initial crowdfunding target, up to a maximum of £10,000.
+If your application is approved, you’ll get a match funding offer of up to 50% towards your initial crowdfunding target, up to a maximum of £10,000.
 This offer will be valid for 4 weeks after the date of notification, if you do not launch your crowdfunding campaign within 4 weeks of notification the offer will be rescinded.

 To receive a pledge, you will need to do two things (the ‘pledge conditions’):

-2) raise this from a minimum number of unique Supporters.
-To verify whether Supporters are unique we will take account of information including, but not limited to: name, address, email addresses and payment card used.
+2. raise this from a minimum number of supporters.
+To verify whether Supporters are unique, we will take account of information including, but not limited to: name, address, email address and payment card used.

 The minimum number of unique Supporters required is: